 Our youth programs provide a positive way for children and youth to develop fundamental skills through recreation and civic engagement.
 The Town of Oakville is proud to hold Play Works’ Gold Youth Friendly Community designation for its outstanding commitment to providing young people with opportunities to play, participate in and contribute to their community.

 The town offers programs and pop-up activities at various locations that focus on positive asset-building for ages 11 to 19.

 Lesson plans will be enhanced by hosting a special program or field trip for your students to enjoy the variety of activities.
 Supplies and capacity differ slightly at each centre.

-Teachers and adult supervisors are required to stay with students at all times and are responsible for appropriate student behaviour and discipline.
+Teachers and adult supervisors must stay with students at all times, being responsible for ensuring appropriate student behaviour and discipline.